Fokka-Engineering/libopenTIDAL/README.md

 ## Usage

 ### Introduction
-openTIDAL is a TIDAL API wrapper written in ANSI C. It's lightweight, fast and easy to use.
+openTIDAL is a TIDAL API client library written in ANSI C. It's lightweight, fast and easy to use.

 After reverse-engineering the TIDAL API and documenting all endpoints, I had the idea to write a portable C library.
 The goal was to integrate the OAuth2 Device-Flow, auto-refreshing sessions and all endpoints.